-Still M.2 has pretty tight landing footprint and power restrictions which does not match accelerator application.
+M.2 has tight landing footprint and power restrictions which does not match certain accelerator applications.
 To mitigate those limitations, we proposed Dual M.2 form factor.
 Dual M.2 form factor is the combination of two sets of M.2 22110 Socket 3 key M Pin Definition.
-FB defined this form factor to support more power and bigger ASIC chips for specific work loads.
-We have defined main slot and second slot in this form factor. the main slot has the full set and the 2nd slot just provide additional power and ground pins.
-In this version each Dual M.2 card shall support 8 PCIE lanes.
+FB defined this form factor to support more power and bigger ASIC chips

-Figure 7-5.
+Figure 6-3.
 Dual M.2 Connector Drawing

-The Dual-M.2 module need a specified connector to have better pin position control.
-The drawing of that connector is shown in Figure 7-5.
+The Dual-M.2 module needs a specific connector to have better pin position control.
+The drawing of that connector is shown in Figure 6-3.
 This connector is backward compatible.
 You can plug in two standard M.2 module in this connector without any problem.

-In Dual M.2 module, Main slot provides PCIe lane0-3, power, ground and all the sideband IOs, second slot provides PCIe lane4-7, power and ground only.
-The details of pin definition is the same as M.2 module.
-Dual M.2 module support x8 port as default and can fail over to x4 port Main slot if the host does not provide that many lanes.
-You can find more details about electrical and mechanical defintion of Dual M.2 form factor in Dual M.2 Accelerator Specification.
+In Dual M.2 module, Main slot provides PCIe lane0-3, power, ground and all the sideband IOs, 2nd slot provides PCIe lanes 4-7, power and ground only.
+Table 6-7 provides pin definition.
+Dual M.2 module supports PCIE x8 port as default and can operate at PCIE x4 based on system need.
+You can find more details about electrical and mechanical definition of Dual M.2 form factor in Dual M.2 Accelerator Specification.